BlockScience/Risk-Adjusted-Bonding-Curves/Paper/2_BondLifecyclePhases.md

 2. A Not Complete event moves the system from the Settlement Consideration Pause Phase back into the Execution Phase.

 ## Phase 5: Settlement
-During the Settlement Phase, bond tokens are converted into a compatible form and are distributed to the participants in the bond.
+During the Settlement Phase, bond tokens are converted into a compatible form and are distributed to the participants in the bond along with any outcomes payments based on the project's success.

 ### Transitions into Settlement Phase
 1. A Completion event moves the system from the Settlement Consideration Pause Phase to the Settlement Phase
 2. If the funding threshold is not met, the system will move from the Initialization Phase to the Settlement Phase.

 ### Inputs
-1. Bond to Token Conversion
+1. Bond to External Currency Conversion
-2. Payments to be redeeemed
+2. Payments to be Redeeemed
 3. Outcomes Payees
 4. Outcomes Payments

 ### Next State Outputs
-1. Fee Distribution
+1. Bond Payment Distribution
 2. Outcomes Payment Distribution

 ### Transitions out of Settlement Phase